Get your company documents legalised

 When do I receive my Apostilled documents?

-Following payment, we will certify your documents and send them to the FCO for the Apostille Certificate to be attached.
+Following payment, we will certify your documents and send them to the FCDO for the Apostille Certificate to be attached.

-Once your Apostilled documents are returned to us, we will forward them to you free of charge by Royal Mail Special Delivery or International Tracked and Signed service.
-Premium couriers such as Fedex and UPS are also available at an additional charge.
+Once your Apostilled documents are returned to us, we will forward them to you free of charge by Royal Mail Special Delivery or by International Tracked and Signed delivery, for an additional cost of £13.00.
+Premium couriers such as DHL are also available at an additional charge.

 Where can I use my Apostilled documents?

 Apostilled company documents are accepted in any of the 122 countries which are party to the 1961 Hague Convention.
 We are unable to advise if these documents will be accepted in any other country not party to the Convention.